nimarafati/My_Toolbox/R/From_Excel_to_R_git.md

 Regardless of which tool we use, we can categorize data in following groups:
 \- Integer: Numbers
-\- Logical: True or False
+\- Logical: True or False  or NA
 \- Character: text (Names)

 We store our data in variables which dependent on data format we can